Fred Waring: Records and radio

+In 1922, Waring’s band attracted attention at a University of Michigan student festival in a gymnasium in Ann Arbor, Mich., leading to a six-week booking at a local theater.
+That engagement led to bookings in Detroit and other large cities, launching Waring’s national career.

-From 1923 until late 1932, "Waring's Pennsylvanians" were among Victor Records' best-selling bands.
+From 1923 until late 1932, "Waring's Pennsylvanians" were among Victor Records' bestselling bands.
 In late 1932, Waring abruptly quit recording, although his band continued to perform on radio.
 In 1933, "You Gotta Be a Football Hero" was performed on radio to great acclaim.
 His 1930 recording of "Love for Sale" by Cole Porter is one of the few period versions of this popular song.

+Waring and the Pennsylvanians appeared in the 1937 Warner Bros. musical film Varsity Show, directed by William Keighley and Busby Berkeley.

 The Fred Waring Show was heard on radio in various forms from 1933 to 1957.

 Adding a men's singing group to his ensemble, he recruited Robert Shaw, recently out of the Pomona College glee club, to train his singers.
 Shaw later founded the Robert Shaw Chorale and directed the Atlanta Symphony Orchestra and Chorus.
 Pembroke Davenport (1911–1985) was Waring's pianist and arranger.

 During World War II, Waring and his ensemble appeared at war bond rallies and entertained the troops at training camps.
 He composed and performed dozens of patriotic songs, his most famous being "My America".
 In 1943, he acquired the Buckwood Inn in Shawnee on Delaware, Pennsylvania, and renamed the resort the Shawnee Inn.
 To promote the inn, he centered his musical activities at the inn itself.
 He created, rehearsed, and broadcast his radio programs from the stage of Shawnee's Worthington Hall throughout the 1950s.

 During the 1940s and early 1950s, Waring and His Pennsylvanians produced a string of hits, selling millions of records.
 A few of his many choral hits include "Sleep", "Battle Hymn of the Republic", "Smoke Gets in Your Eyes", "Button Up Your Overcoat", "White Christmas", "Give Me Your Tired, Your Poor", and "Dancing in the Dark".
 In 1964 he recorded two albums with Frank Sinatra and Bing Crosby: America, I Hear You Singing and 12 Songs of Christmas, for Sinatra's Reprise label.

+His suite Grandma's Thanksgiving, which extrapolates "Over the River and Through the Wood," remains a traditional staple of WBEN in Buffalo, New York each Thanksgiving; "A Christmas Card," an original Christmas choral piece, is prominently featured as the second song in the playlist of the original WPIX Yule Log (which features two other Waring records).

 The song, "Breezin' Along with the Breeze" was used as a signature tune by Fred Waring.